BQEDeveloper/CoreApi-PHP-Sample/README.md

 ### Prerequisites

-A PHP environment comprising of Apache or Tomcat.
+A PHP environment comprising of Apache.
 You can download them from [Xampp](https://www.apachefriends.org/download.html).

 ## Built With